Grayson (comic book): Return to Nightwing

 The Spectre gathers Harley Quinn, Green Lantern, Azrael and John Constantine together to investigate the activities of a mysterious man with no face known as Agent 37, asking them to recall their meetings with him.
 Constantine explains that, while looking into some local disappearances, he came across a nest of vampires who were holding an attractive man captive.
 The man, who had no face, allowed the vampires to feed on him and, assuming he had been drained and killed, Constantine attacked the nest to gain revenge.
 Agent 37 suddenly awakens and reveals that his skin was coated in nanobots that he then sets alight killing the vampires before calling for Matron to retrieve him.
 Azrael notes a similar interaction where Agent 37 helped turn the tide of a war and Harley recounts breaking into a supervillain vault alongside him.
-Green Lantern describes how Agent 37 helped him destroy a collection of parademons.
+Green Lantern describes how Agent 37 helped him destroy a collection of Parademons.
 Each of the group describes 37 with one word: charmer (Constantine), savior (Azrael), gymnast (Quinn) and superhero (Lantern).
 Spectre asks them who they believe Agent 37 is and they all remember Dick Grayson.
-The Spectre is revealed to be Dick himself who, uses the nanobots to cause the group to forget all trace of him before reuniting with Helena and heading for the next adventure.
+The Spectre is revealed to be Grayson himself who, uses the nanobots to cause the group to forget all trace of him before reuniting with Bertinelli and heading for the next adventure.

-Several months later, Helena leaves Sypral, taking up the identity of Huntress and leaving Tiger in charge.
-Midnighter gives Dick a piece of technology that allows him to save Damian's life and outwit the Court of Owls.
-Back in Gotham, Dick discusses his plans with Batman, who believes that now Dick has regained his secret identity, he should spend some time living his life.
-Dick disagrees, explaining that even under his personas of the Flying Grayson, Robin, Nightwing, Batman and Agent 37, they are all still Dick Grayson.
+Several months later, Bertinelli leaves Spyral, taking up the identity of Huntress and leaving Tiger in charge.
+Midnighter gives Grayson a piece of technology that allows him to save Damian's life and outwit the Court of Owls.
+Back in Gotham, Grayson discusses his plans with Batman, who believes that now Grayson has regained his secret identity, he should spend some time living his life.
+Grayson disagrees, explaining that even under his personas of the Flying Grayson, Robin, Nightwing, Batman and Agent 37, they are all still Dick Grayson.
 He reiterates his resolve to fight crime and protect the innocent and dons the Nightwing costume once again.